FlafyDev/combined-manager/README.md

 There might be breaking changes.

 ## Setup
 0. Patch Nix with the patches in the `nix-patches` directory.
+Or use [Nix Super](https://git.privatevoid.net/max/nix-super) (Nix Super was not tested with Combined Manager)
 1. Generate a template with `nix flake init -t github:FlafyDev/combined-manager#example` into a git repository.
 2. Run `git submodule add git@github.com:FlafyDev/combined-manager.git`
 3. Run `git add .`